oracle/terraform-provider-oci/website/docs/d/load_balancer_load_balancers.html.markdown

 		The values must be between minimumBandwidthInMbps and 8000 (8Gbps).

       Example: `1500`
     * `minimum_bandwidth_in_mbps` - Bandwidth in Mbps that determines the total pre-provisioned bandwidth (ingress plus egress).
-The values must be between 10 and the maximumBandwidthInMbps.
+The values must be between 0 and the maximumBandwidthInMbps in multiples of 10.
+The current allowed maximum value is defined in [Service Limits](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/servicelimits.htm).
 Example: `150`
 * `ssl_cipher_suites` - The configuration details of an SSL cipher suite.

 	The algorithms that compose a cipher suite help you secure Transport Layer Security (TLS) or Secure Socket Layer (SSL) network connections.
 A cipher suite defines the list of security algorithms your load balancer uses to negotiate with peers while sending and receiving information.
 The cipher suites you use affect the security level, performance, and compatibility of your data traffic.